Trust or Wile E. Coyote Places His 29th Order with Acme Products

 Not long after this Abraham and Lot decide to go their separate ways, partly because their flocks and possessions have become so large and partly because Lot’s greed has branched into Gordon Gekko territory.
 Abraham graciously allows his nephew to pick which area best suits his needs.
 Lot chooses the fertile plain of Jordan and ends up living in Sodom’s city limits (so he can be near the Super Walmart).
 Meanwhile, Abraham keeps on rocking the suburbs just like Michael Jackson did.
 Quick, somebody cue up Ben Folds.
 God pulls him aside (again) and tells him all of the land he sees in every direction will one day belong to his descendants (Gen. 13:14-17).
 This is the third time he gives his word.
 If God doesn’t come through on this, we may have to demand a refund.

 You’re not gonna believe this, but God reiterates his word to Abraham yet again in Genesis 15, this time with more emphasis.
 It’s a clear night.
 He tells Abraham to try and count all of the stars.
-Then comes the kicker: “So shall your offspring be” (v.
+Then comes the kicker: “So shall your descendants be” (v.
 5).
 Holy crap!
 This sounds like a threat.
 The thought of one kid running riot around the campsite is enough to consider a vasectomy, but Abraham welcomes the news.
 It’s high stakes poker and God is playing croupier.
 Like Bret Maverick, Abraham has yet to see his hand, but stays in the game, betting to win with only God’s assurance that he’ll deal the cards in his favor.
-It says, “[H]e trusted in Hashem” (v.
+Scripture says he trusted God (v.
 6).

 The overwhelming theme here is trust.
 Sometimes it requires action, sometimes it means doing nothing.
 Actually, most of the time it means doing nothing.
 It’s trust that compels Abraham to leave his family and homeland for the promise of a future he’ll never see.
 Lack of trust sees him taking on a second wife and bringing contention into his house in an effort to kick-start the future.
 His story unfolds like snippets from a Dos Equis’ most interesting man in the world commercial.
 When Abraham looks into the camera we see the same great beard and a woman on each arm, and with an exotic accent he tells us: “I don’t always trust God, but when I do life sucks a lot less.”
 The text doesn’t mess around.
 If you don’t like trust falls, you’re gonna hate God.